PrenSJ2/thoth/README.md

 ## 🎯 Features

+- **Clipboard Integration**: Create issues from any copied text - works everywhere, even outside the browser
 - **Quick Actions**: Create issues from the popup for sites that block right-click (like Excel Online)
 - **Smart Selection**: Highlight text or right-click images on any webpage
 - **Combined Content**: Capture both text and images together in a single issue